-Before the court can hear your small claims case, the case must meet certain jurisdiction and venue requirements.
-Jurisdiction limits the Court's authority to hear the case and Venue ties the parties to the case and where they must be served.
+Before the court can hear a small claims case, the case must meet jurisdiction and venue requirements. jurisdiction limits the Court's authority to hear the case and Venue ties the parties to the case and where they must be served.

 The Court can hear civil cases where the amount of the dispute is \$15,000.00 or less.
-Where you file depends on the type and location of the Defendant:
+Where the Plaintiff files depends on the type and location of the Defendant:

-If an individual, you must file in the county where the Defendant lives.
+If an individual, the Plaintiff must file in the county where the Defendant lives.

-If Defendant is a company, you must file the claim in the county of the registered agent of the company.
+If Defendant is a company, Plaintiff must file the claim in the county of the registered agent of the company.
 To locate the registered agent, contact the Corporations Division of the Georgia Secretary of State at 404-656-2817 or www.sos.ga.gov.
 Notices must be sent directly to the Defendant, unless the Defendant is a corporation.

-If Defendant is an unincorporated business, the claim must be filed in the county where the business is physically located.
+If Defendant is an unincorporated business, the Plaintiff must file in the county where the business is physically located.